Nonprovisional (Utility) Patent Application Filing Guide

 This section should include a statement of the field of endeavor to which the invention pertains.
 This section may also include a paraphrasing of the applicable U.S. patent classification definitions or the subject matter of the claimed invention.

-Also, it should contain a description of information known to you, including references to specific documents, which are related to your invention.
-It should contain, if applicable, references to specific problems involved in the prior art (or state of technology) which your invention is drawn toward.
-See MPEP 608.01(c) for more information.
+Also, it should contain a description of information known to you, including references to specific documents related to your invention.
+It should contain, if applicable, references to specific problems involved in the prior art (or state of technology) that your invention is drawn toward.
+See MPEP § 608.01(c) for more information.

 Brief Summary of the Invention